Thursday February 16, 5:30-6:30PM KRAN G016

-Program Dates: May 12 – June 25, 2016.
+|Program Dates:||May 11 – June 24, 2017.
 Spend 6 unforgettable weeks in London!|

 |Eligibility:||The program is open to all Krannert undergraduate students and Purdue students pursuing a Management minor with a minimum cumulative GPA of 2.75/4.0.
 Students do not need to be accepted into Krannert upper division to participate in the program or take the courses.
 Also, successful completion of courses during the London study abroad program does not impact or guarantee admission to upper division.
 All MAI/EAI/Minor requirements must still be met to take 300 or higher level MGMT, ECON or OBHR courses at Purdue West Lafayette campus.
 All grades and credit completed during the London study abroad program will apply to the plans of study regardless if the student took the course while in lower division.|

-Course Credits: Students will earn 6 credits by taking MGMT 39000 (British Life and Business) AND either MGMT 31000 (Fundamentals of Finance) or MGMT 32400 (Marketing Management) or Econ 49000 (The Economic Integration of the European Union which may substitute for ECON 419 requirement or Upper Econ elective).|
+|Course Credits:||Students will earn 6 credits by taking MGMT 39000 (British Life and Business) AND either MGMT 31000 (Fundamentals of Finance) or MGMT 32400 (Marketing Management) or Econ 49000 (The Economic Integration of the European Union which may substitute for ECON 419 requirement or Upper Econ elective).|

 Fee includes all Purdue fees, tuition, housing, excursions, insurance, and a pass for local transportation.
 Participants will pay directly for air fare, meals, travel documents, and personal expenses.

 Academic Program: Classes will be held Monday through Friday (weekly schedule may vary depending on the course/faculty needs), allowing students time for optional travel on weekends.
 All courses/modules will be taught by British adjunct instructors hired by Foundation for International Education (FIE) with the approval of the Krannert faculty/dean.
 Students will earn a total of 6 credit hours for the program.
-All students will take the MGMT 39000, British Life and Business course PLUS one additional course chosen between MGMT 31000 - Financial Management; MGMT 32400 - Marketing Management; OR Econ 49000 - The Economic Integration of the European Union (may substitute for ECON 419 requirement or Upper Econ elective).
+All students will take the MGMT 39000, British Life and Business course PLUS one additional course chosen between MGMT 31000 - Financial Management; MGMT 32400 - Marketing Management; OR Econ 49000 - The Political Economy of the European Union (may substitute for ECON 419 requirement or Upper Econ elective).
 Acceptance into Krannert upper division not required.

 ADDITIONAL COURSE OPTIONS (Choose only one)